Mac561/CIG_backend/ReadMe.txt

-If Docker works!! (docker is pending as of now)
+If Docker works!!
+(Docker is up)

 1. run docker on your computer
+2. comment out line 15
+3. uncomment out line 16
-2. to run docker services : docker-compose up --build
+4. to run docker services : docker-compose up --build
-3. to stop docker servces : docker-compose down
+5. to stop docker servces : docker-compose down
-4. stop docker on your computer
+6. stop docker on your computer

 If Docker does not work!!

+1. uncomment line 15 from server.js
+2. comment out line 16 from server.js
-1. to run server w/ mongoDB : npm start
+3. to run server w/ mongoDB : npm start
-2. to stop server control(key) + z
+4. to stop server control(key) + z

 comments:
 RESTful Routes: